lmmx/facet-spez-span-demos/README.md

 - **v3**: Using the `spez!` macro for type-based dispatch
 - **v4**: Using `facet-core::spez::Spez` for trait-based dispatch
 - **v5**: Extended version of v4 that returns converted spans

+Their outputs are in the subfolders as READMEs

 ## v1: Basic Trait Implementation